DHTMLX/docs-suite/docs/calendar/features.md

 ## How to customize Calendar

+In this section you can learn how to change the Calendar width and style

 | Topic                                                              | Description                                                                                          |
 | :----------------------------------------------------------------- | :--------------------------------------------------------------------------------------------------- |
 | [Width of Calendar](../configuring/#width-of-calendar)             | Learn how to set the necessary width of Calendar ([Example](https://snippet.dhtmlx.com/azm0u5ns))    |